Home » Family Friendly Dinner Recipes » Crock Pot Recipes » Thai Slow Cooker Ribs with Pineapple Slaw

 A plate of Thai turmeric ribs and pineapple slaw on a wooden table

-5. Remove from oven and serve with rice and pineapple slaw.
+• Serve with rice and the pineapple slaw.

 A white plate with Thai turmeric ribs, rice, and pineapple slaw